 DigitalNZ helps you find and curate New Zealand-focused content.
 Using their 'stories' tool, you can gather together and keep images, videos, manuscripts, news reports, and other material from over 300 institutions across New Zealand.
 You can also annotate items, add descriptions and a title, and share your story with others.

 The method you use to share curated collections is important if you want it to be easily accessed and well used.
 Discuss with teachers where the easiest location might be for their students to access curated collections.
 Many librarians use their library websites for presenting curated information.

 Examples of curated collections

-At the Heaton Learning Resource Centre in Christchurch, librarian Jane Boniface supports inquiry learning using a web page.
-This links out to databases, curated collections and also to book resources within the library.
+At Heaton Normal Intermediate School's Learning Resource Centre, the librarian supports inquiry learning and research using a stand-alone library website.
+This website connects learners to databases, curated collections, and also to books and online resources within the library.